Air pollution in cities

 Air pollution is one of the largest threats to human health, our climate and the environment.
 41% of cities in the world have pollution that is over 7 times higher than the World Health Organization’s recommendation.
 A lack of evidence and awareness slows political motivation and action to address this growing global problem.
 Working together for clean air, we will create a healthier, fairer and more prosperous future for everyone.

-The health problem
+The health challenge

-and growing global public health issue.
+Air pollution is a critical and growing global public health issue.

-The climate problem
+The climate crisis

 Air pollutants contribute to global heating and cause local environmental degradation.